Jsntoliver/gpxTombtilesScript/README.md

 # gpxTombtilesScript
-This script convert gpx files into mbtiles.
+This script converts gpx files into mbtiles.